 “I moved away to Brighton University, to study for my pharmacy degree, as it was an opportunity to discover a new city.
 I loved Brighton and thoroughly enjoyed my university experience there.
 However, I was pleased to come back to Cardiff with my MPharm and excited to start a career here in Wales.

-During my integrated pre-registration training year, my timetable was split between hospital, community and primary care pharmacy and I had joint pre-reg tutors in both hospital and community pharmacy.
+During my year as a trainee pharmacist in Wales, my timetable was split between hospital, community and a GP practice and I had joint educational supervisors in both hospital and community pharmacy.
 I had a wide variety of unique learning opportunities, in every sector, in supportive environments that encouraged learning and development.

-Before the end of my pre-reg year, I had secured my first pharmacist post in a neighbouring Health Board, - a 2-year multi-sector diploma post.
-These years have focused on developing my clinical knowledge, along with further exams and coursework, under the guidance of experienced mentors and tutors.
-At the time, I was unsure what direction I wanted to head in, so the beauty of Wales’ multi-sector training programme is that I continued to have clinical opportunities to manage medicines in GP surgeries and acute hospital environments.
+Before the end of my foundation training year, I had secured my first pharmacist post in a neighbouring Health Board, a 2-year multi-sector post.
+At the time, I was unsure what direction I wanted to head in, but the beauty of the post was that I continued to have clinical opportunities to manage medicines in GP surgeries and acute hospital environments.

-I’m lucky enough to work sociable hours and have plenty of time to relax and focus on doing the things I love, whether it’s taking in the amazing sights on a run, or exploring new restaurants and enjoying the café culture in the city.
+Over the last few years, I have been given a huge amount of opportunity and feel the training programmes for pharmacists in Wales have provided me with an amazing start to my career.
+I’m lucky enough to work sociable hours and have plenty of time to relax and focus on doing the things I love, whether it’s taking in the amazing sights on a run or exploring new restaurants and enjoying the café culture in the city.
 Everything is on the doorstep here in Cardiff!
 Coming to South Wales was one of the best decisions I made for my career, and now that I’m here, I can’t ever imagine leaving.”